Bathymetry of the Quarry Pond

 Alan Lee and Neil Fitzharris

-We established transects across the Quarry Pond to cover every part.
-We used a GPS unit to keep track of latitude and longitude.
-We first attempted to do measurements with a raft, but encountered many difficulties.
-The raft had a hole in it.
-The sonar flashlight was unreliable for estimating depth.
-We drifted so much that we were sometimes outside of the range of error for the GPS.
-Next we got out and dragged the boat across the pond.
+We established transects across the Quarry Pond and used a GPS unit to keep track of latitude and longitude.
+We first attempted to complete our measurements with a raft, but encountered many difficulties.
+The raft had a hole in it, and the sonar flashlight was unreliable for estimating depth.
+We drifted so much that we were sometimes outside of the range of error for the GPS unit.
+We then tried to drag the raft across the pond.
 This heavily disturbed the bottom of the pond, leaving a long cloud of black sediment.
-We tied Neil's lanyard to a fishing weight and a tape measure to measure depth.
+We tied a lanyard to a fishing weight and a tape measure to measure water depth.

-The surface area of the Quarry Pond is 68,537 square meters.
-The volume of the Quarry Pond is 69,887 cubic meters.
-The maximum depth is 2 meters and the average depth is 0.87 meters.
+We found that the surface area of the Quarry Pond was 68,537 square meters (equivalent to 6.85 hectares).
+The volume of the Quarry Pond was 69,887 cubic meters.
+The maximum depth was 2 meters and the average depth was 0.87 meters.

 We suggest caution if this study is repeated in the future.
 We stirred up a lot of black silt while wading through the pond and the silt stayed suspended in the water column.
 Our trampling on aquatic plants and almost trampling on fish nests also had potentially adverse effects on the pond ecosystem.